The Facts And The Fiction – Horse Forage

-The basic characteristic of an herbivore is that it spends a long time eating foods that are relatively energy and nutrient sparse and it is necessary to eat for long periods in order to obtain sufficient energy and nutrients to survive.
+One of the most basic characteristics of a herbivore is that it spends a long time eating foods that contain low concentrations of energy and nutrients.
+This means that it is necessary for herbivores to eat for long periods of time in order to obtain sufficient energy and nutrients to survive.

-The horse’s digestive system has evolved to function most efficiently on this basis, which is why forage needs to make up such a large proportion of your horse’s diet ration.
+The horse’s digestive system has evolved to function most efficiently on this basis, which is why forage-based feed needs to make up such a large proportion of your horse’s diet ration.

-Not using the right forage can mean that no matter how careful you are to get the rest of the diet right, you are unlikely to achieve the results you want.
-Ignoring the contribution forage makes to your horse’s requirements is the equivalent of you trying to lose weight but only eating low calorie food half of the time.
+Not using the right forage can mean that no matter how precise you are about perfecting the rest of your horse’s diet, you are unlikely to achieve the results you want.
+Ignoring the contribution forage makes to your horse’s requirements is the equivalent of you trying to lose weight but only eating low-calorie food half of the time.

-The most common types of forage for horses are grass, legumes such as alfalfa, and cereal straw.
+The most common types of horse forage feeds are grasses, legumes such as alfalfa, and cereal straw.
 The climate in the UK means that it is necessary to use conserved forages at certain times of the year when availability of fresh forage is reduced.

 Hay v Haylage

 The principle of conserving horse forage is based on removing water or oxygen in order to stop the forage from moulding or decaying.
 When making hay, the water content is reduced to below 20% whereas haylage typically has a water content of between 40 – 50%, which is not sufficiently dry enough to protect it and so it has to be wrapped to create an anaerobic (oxygen-free) environment.